jJayyyyyyy/USTC-2018-Smester-1/Practical IT English/final/Questions.md

 *	Why do you want to work for us

-	I have always wanted to work for this company.
+	I have always wanted to work for your company.
 Your company is an industry leader.
-This is the place where my experience and skills can be put to use and make things happen.
-I believe I can learn a lot here and make my contribution to the company.
+This is the place where my experience and skills can be put into use and make things happen.
+I believe I can learn a lot here and make my contributions to the company.

 *	strength

 	Smart and hard work

-	experienced in software development
+	I'm experienced in software development

-	good communication skills, team player
+	I have good communication skills, I'm a team player

 	Confident and enthusiastic

 *	weakness

-	I have not much experience in other programming language, but I think that won't be a problem cuz the principles is basically the same, and there are a lot of resources and I'm a quick learner.
+	I have not much experience in other programming language, but I think that won't be a problem cuz the principles are basically the same.
+I'm a quick learner and there are a lot of resources of that.
 I have confidence to make it.

 *	Five year plan

 	I should be a senior developer then.
 So I will continue to learn and keep pace with the new technology.
-Work together with my teammate and make out a project that can benefit our company.
+I'll work together with my teammates and make out some projects that can benefit our company.

 *	progress to date